-Lake Superior College’s commitment to high quality student services and sustainable goals provided an excellent background for a quality design partnership with LHB.
-The project, funded by general obligation bonds, was centered on improving the student experience from the first introduction to the College to well after graduation.
-This focus created one of the first “one-stop shop” models in the Minnesota State Colleges and Universities system, providing a single point of contact for financial aid, registration, advising, and other services.
+Lake Superior College’s commitment to high-quality student services and sustainable goals provided an excellent background for a quality design partnership with LHB.
+The project, funded by general obligation bonds, was centered on improving the student experience from the first introduction to the college to well after graduation.
+This focus created one of the first “one-stop shop” models in the Minnesota State system, providing a single point of contact for financial aid, registration, advising, and other services.
 Surrounding the service area are high-quality, technology-rich classrooms to support a variety of teaching methodologies.

 Improving daylighting, reducing heat gain

 One of the defining features of this building is the innovative solar shading.
 Because of the owner’s design standards, they could not be integrated into the frames to reduce solar heat gain.
 LHB designed a structural shading system that complied with the owner’s requirements and is thermally separated for optimal performance of the exterior wall.